loopehole/Personlized-News-Aggregator/README.md

 Feel free to submit issues or pull requests.
 Contributions are welcome to enhance the functionality and improve the user experience.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please contact Jai Srivastava at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries, please contact Jai Srivastava at [your-email@example.com](mailto:decent.jai1995@gmail.com).